Ilhan Omar says she will "be here probably longer than Trump" when Laura Loomer’s reporter asks her if she has “begun packing" her bags for Somalia

-On Wednesday, Deecember 3, Laura Loomer posted a video where a reporter questioned the Minnesota rep., Ilhan Omar, about her plans to return to her homeland - Somalia.
-On being asked if she has "begun packing" bags, she replied:
+On Wednesday, Deecember 3, Laura Loomer posted a video where her reporter questioned the Minnesota rep., Ilhan Omar, if she has "begun packing" her bags to return to her homeland, Somalia.
+She replied:

 "I'm not going anywhere.
 Don't waste your energy on me.
 I will be here probably longer than Trump...
 He's an old man losing his mind.
 I don't know why he's obsessed with me.
 I hope he gets help."